How Much Does Email Marketing Cost?

 What You Must Know Before Setting an Email Marketing Budget

 Before you set an email marketing budget, you need to understand the return potential.
+Most companies ask how much does email marketing cost before they've established what a good return looks like, which is a mistake.

 This range tells you two things.
 First, email can deliver exceptional ROI when strategy, segmentation, and automation are aligned.
 Second, even small inefficiencies can cost you real revenue.